opentensor/developer-docs/docs/staking-and-delegation/using-ledger-hw-wallet.md

 </center>
 <br />

   5. When the above steps are complete, then you have successfully connected your Ledger hardware wallet device to the Polkadot app.
-Next, choose the Ledger hardware wallet addresses you would like to connect to the Talisman wallet.
+Next, choose the Ledger hardware wallet addresses you would like to import to the Talisman wallet.

 <center id="Talisman-1.4a">
 <ThemedImage